arduosoft/RawCMS/README.md

 ## Help wanted
 As every opensource project, it is finding for contributors.
 Any kind of help are welcome.
 You can join the project  by [filling this form](https://forms.gle/dddbHWzcxypN9rpx9) or opening an issues.

+## Try it
+You can test RawCMS using the public [demo](http://rawcms-demo.herokuapp.com/) an default credential.

+## Deploy it

+You can deploy it using many options.
+Rawcms is dockerized from the development stage so modern hosting are fully supported.

+1. *Docker Compose* using the provided docke-compose file
+2. *Kubernetes* using the provided docker images
+3. *Heroku* using the provided images
+4. *Virtual machines* using the packges provided and deployed manually to the server

 ## The mission of RawCMS

 1. **Modular** Each module is shipped in a NuGet package that can be added to the system to gain new features